 Volvo XC60 review - Reliability and safety

-Autonomous emergency braking, lane keep assist, dual-stage airbags and traffic sign recognition are all fitted as standard, while there’s also a system called oncoming lane mitigation, which steers away from oncoming traffic to avoid a head-on collision.
+Volvo’s focus on safety means the XC60 is fitted with lots of potentially life-saving equipment as standard.
+All versions feature autonomous emergency braking (AEB), lane keep assist, dual-stage airbags and traffic sign recognition, while there’s also a system called oncoming lane mitigation, which steers away from oncoming traffic to avoid a head-on collision.

 In this review

 - 2Engines, performance and drivePerformance is good, but the XC60 is more about relaxed progress than sporty handling

-- 3MPG, CO2 and Running CostsDiesels are more frugal on longer journeys, but greener T6 and T8 plug-in models offer big company car tax savings
+- 3MPG, CO2 and Running CostsVolvo has ditched diesels in the XC60, but greener T6 and T8 plug-in models offer big company car tax savings anyway